OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/active-directory/develop/GuidedSetups/active-directory-mobileanddesktopapp-windowsdesktop-use.md

         }
         catch (MsalUiRequiredException ex)
         {
             // A MsalUiRequiredException happened on AcquireTokenSilentAsync.
-This indicates you need toocall AcquireTokenAsync tooacquire a token
+This indicates you need to call AcquireTokenAsync to acquire a token
             System.Diagnostics.Debug.WriteLine($"MsalUiRequiredException: {ex.Message}");

             try